 Alrighty, let's choose some peaches!
 First things first, do you prefer white or yellow peaches?
 This always a point of contention - the factions are often fiercely divided.
 White peaches are "sub acid", meaning they will lack some of that peachy "bite".
 It's often believed that white peaches are sweeter while science tells us otherwise - the lack of acid makes the sugars stand out while the amount of sugar is often identical for yellow and white peaches.
 Yellow peaches are your traditional peach flavor, the white peaches taste like those same yellow peaches dipped in the sugar bowl.
 White peaches have a red background color while yellow peaches have a yellow background and a red blush.
 They should be clearly marked on our display to tell the difference - try 'em both and you can decided which is best for you!

 When choosing peaches, ask yourself "how many do I want" and "do I want them now or later (or both)"?
 All of our peaches are picked ripe.
 Firm fruit is not "green" fruit or unmatured.
 Peaches must be picked "firm ripe" just to survive the short trip from our orchard to your farmers market.
 Our goal is to provide some peaches that are "finger ripe" (a little soft) and "firm ripe" in every crate so you can pick three peaches to eat today and a few that will ripen on your counter during the week.
 Very gently, hold a peach between your thumb and middle finger and apply just a tiny bit of pressure.
-If you can feel the flesh move, it's "figner ripe", eat today or tomorrow.
+If you can feel the flesh move, it's "finger ripe", eat today or tomorrow.
 Flesh still firm?
 Don't squeeze it any longer, first of all.
 Second, remember that it is "firm ripe", not "green" and it will come to life after as few as 2 days on the counter.
 If you know how many peaches you and your friends and family can eat in a week, plan accordingly by choosing a few "finger ripe" peaches for today and tomorrow and as many "firm ripe" as you believe you can eat between then and the next market when more fresh peaches come to town.
 Making a pie/cobbler/pudding etc?
 If you've got a head full of steam and are making it as soon as you get back, find a few finger ripe peaches.
 Many, my mother included, actually prefer firmer fruit for such confections so plan accordingly.
-Also remember, we do price in bulk so ask about the price for a half peck or a half bushel.
+Also remember, we do price in bulk so ask about the price for half bushel, and seconds for that matter.

 Keeping/Ripening Your Peaches